Warmer Climate Risks Turning Cities into Heat Traps, Experts Warn

 Increasing temperatures were not considered in the planning when the world's megacities were growing.
 Many of them are now at risk of being transformed into ovens – and it is the most vulnerable part of the population that is hardest hit, warns Eleni Myrivili, heat chief at the UN's housing and building issues program.

 Cities today are heat traps and built for other types of temperatures, for a different climate.
-We need to understand and completely change our perspective on how we upgrade and develop new areas, she says to AFP.
+We need to understand and completely change our perspective on how we renovate and develop new areas, she says to AFP.

-Shadow is decisive
+Shade is decisive

 We have also created heat campaigns, so that people understand how dangerous heat can be for their health and what they should do during heatwaves, says Eleni Myrivili.